dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 #### Fixed vs. dynamic payload length
 Depending on the problem you want to solve you can either choose to use the same amount of space for each entry or have a dynamic size meaning you only use the necessary amount of space for each entry.
-Dynamic payload is great, since you dont wast space on empty payload, but the downside is that you have to store "absolute addresses" to where the payload begins instead of only storing which number of  fixed-payload-size-block when referring to the payload.
+Dynamic payload is great, since you don't wast space on empty payload, but the downside is that you have to store "absolute addresses" to where the payload begins instead of only storing which number of  fixed-payload-size-block when referring to the payload.
 <insert image>
 This means that it sometimes are not beneficial to use dynamic, if amount of pointers to the payload accumulates to a given amount.

 For this project i have chosen dynamic payload length, because the payload consist of names, which can vary a lot in length.
 If fixed length was chosen i would either have to accept a large amount of wasted space, or not allow names to be over a given length meaning i would cut of names.

-## Trees
+## Binary Trees

 ### introduction